Netflix/dgs/docs/generating-code-from-schema.md

   }
 }
 ```
-While using `@deprecated` following configuration is needed:
+While using `@deprecated`, the following configuration is needed to generate `@Deprecated` on the POJO in Java:

 ```
 generateJava {
     addDeprecatedAnnotation = true